brian-regan/Movie_HITS/README.md

 # Movie_HITS
 An application of the HITS (hubs and authorities) algorithm to the Movielens ratings dataset.
-Calling *hits.py* builds the bipartite graph, runs the HITS algorithm (max iteration of 1000) and prints the top 100 movies by their authority score.
+Calling *hits.py* builds the bipartite graph, runs the HITS algorithm (with weigted edges and a max iteration of 1000) and prints the top 100 movies by their authority score.

 **Libraries Used:** pandas, networkx